faegheh8114/advanced_chatbot/README.md

 ## How the Matching Works

-For every incoming message, the chatbot calculates a score based on available patterns.
+The chatbot calculates a score for every incoming message based on available patterns.

 The scoring process includes:

-1. Substring matching: Checks if a known phrase exists in the user's message.
+1. Substring matching verifies if a known phrase is present in the user's message.

-2. Token Overlap: Compares shared words between the user's message and known patterns.
+2. Token Overlap: The system compares shared words between the user's message and known patterns.

-3. Fuzzy Similarity: Uses the difflib.SequenceMatcher class to detect similar phrases and minor typos.
+3. Fuzzy Similarity: Use the difflib.SequenceMatcher class to detect similar phrases and minor typos.

 The chatbot selects the intent with the highest score.
 If no intent receives a reliable score, the chatbot returns a fallback response.

 ## Challenges and Solutions

-False Matches with Short or Common Words
+### False Matches with Short or Common Words

-After adding fuzzy matching, I noticed something strange.
-Very short inputs, such as "hi," "ok," or "no," (as well as similarly short Persian words) would sometimes match the wrong intent.
-Due to substring overlap and character-level similarity, short words received an unrealistically high score against patterns with which they had little in common.
+After adding fuzzy matching, it became clear that very short inputs such as "hi," "ok," or "no" could sometimes match the wrong intent.
+Short words can produce misleading similarity scores when compared with longer patterns.

-I fixed this by making the scoring stricter for short inputs so that fuzzy similarity alone could no longer be enough to select an intent.
+I fixed this by making the matching rules stricter for short inputs.
+This prevents fuzzy similarity alone from selecting an intent.

 ### Getting deployment right

-The app ran fine locally, but preparing it for production required some adjustments.
-I had to go through the Flask setup, requirements, and the run command to ensure that everything matched what Render expected.
-Most of this involved carefully reading through the configurations rather than fixing a single bug.
-After a few rounds of fixing things, the app deployed and ran correctly.
+The app ran correctly locally, but deployment required adjustments to the Flask configuration, dependencies, and production run command.
+After testing and fixing the configuration, the app deployed successfully on Render.

-Most of the debugging came from reading error messages and testing things directly in the code, with the occasional search when a Flask or deployment error needed more context.

 ### Managing user sessions